 attacks

-The question we would like to ask is: can key rollover provide us a
+The question we would like to ask is: Can key rollover provide adequate protection against replay attacks.

-similar protection against re-play attacks without the need for

-beaconing?
+Comment: I think we cannot say that key rollover has no “beaconing” because the router does have to anticipate expiry due to NotValidAfter and “beacon” (i.e. re-originate and/or re-propagate) in advance of that, even if it is once a year.

-The answer is that YES when the window requirement is in the order of
+The answer we feel is YES when the vulnerability window requirement is in the order of about 24 hours (or may a few days in the worst case),

-Days and the router re-keying is the edge router of the origin AS.
+and the router re-keying is the edge router of the origin AS.

-By using re-keying, you are letting the BGPSEC certificate validation
+By using re-keying, the BGPSEC certificate NotValidAfter

-time as your timestamp against replay attacks.
+time is being used as the equivalent of Expire Time to protect against replay attacks.
 However, the use of

-frequent key rollovers comes with an additional administrative cost
+frequent key rollovers comes with an additional administrative cost as well as churn in the RPKI system

-and risks if the process fails.
-As documented before, re-keying
+and also some risks if the process fails.
+As mentioned before, re-keying

 should be supported by automatic tools and for the great majority of

-the Internet it will be done with good lead time to correct any
+the Internet it will be done with good lead time so that new updates can be propagated quickly in the event of an emergency such as a peering relationship change or a key compromise.
+The old prefix updates (which are now vulnerable to replay) will expire when the old cert’s NotValidAfter time is reached.

-inconvenient in the process.

-For a transit AS that also originates its BGP UPDATES for its own
+For a transit AS that also originates BGP UPDATES for its own

 prefixes, the key rollover process may generate a large number of